From commitments to action:

 Rémy Rioux

-CEO, Agence Française de Développement Group
+CEO, Agence Française de Développement Group; Chairman, Finance in Common (FiCS)

 Hosted by: